chunthebear/having-fun-with-sentiment-analysis/README.md

 # having-fun-with-sentiment-analysis
 Collect data from Twitter regarding Mark Zuckerberg's Congressional testimony
-    \tby using Tweepy
+    by using Tweepy

 Do sentiment analysis
-    \tby using TextBlob
+    by using TextBlob

 Create a database for it
-    \tby using csv
+    by using csv

 Clean the database (more to be done to clear similiar but not exactly the same strings)
-    \tby using Pandas
+    by using Pandas

 Visualize the data (to do)
-    \tby using Matplotlib
+    by using Matplotlib

 YEH!